Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 <img width="558" alt="Screenshot 2023-09-05 at 10 44 27 PM" src="https://github.com/Dev-rj08/Blockchain_Project23/assets/142731715/a8623a3b-80cf-46c1-9a63-1aabdddbcc9b">

 ### Proposed Methodology:
+- In proposed methodology we are verifying the product by One time password at each every phase of exporting the product.

 <img width="560" alt="Screenshot 2023-09-05 at 10 45 15 PM" src="https://github.com/Dev-rj08/Blockchain_Project23/assets/142731715/0ebf307a-9545-4a3d-8d0f-7ccd24af6b5b">

 ## The Technology Used in this System